-Heat Pump Hot Water Tanks
+Heat Pump Hot Water Tanks: To Vent or not to Vent?

 Stand alone heat pump hot water tanks are appliances that move energy from air to water.
 Some of these water tanks have cylindrical ducting connections, allowing a homeowner to choose the source location that the heat pump will intake air from and exhaust air to.
 This article will discuss the best strategy for venting your heat pump hot water tank.